Review of 2019 Medical Office Software

 Box boasts an excellent uptime ratio, an integrated mobile app, multi-tiered permissions options for increased security, convenient reporting features, and the ability to share files securely.

 While Onehub offers document-storing services similar to Dropbox and Box, it is designed specifically for businesses and enterprise-level users.
-The company offers packages that start at $29.95 per month, which covers only three users.
+The company offers a 14 day free trial and packages start at $29.95 per month, which covers three users.

 Known as “the free and open productivity suite,” Apache’s OpenOffice offers many of the same software programs as Google G-Suite and Microsoft Office, but you do not have to pay to use them.
-The price tag will tempt many practice managers away from paid solutions, but keep in mind that you will not find as many features in OpenOffice.
+The price tag may tempt some practice managers away from paid solutions, but keep in mind that you will not find as many features in OpenOffice.

 We like that OpenOffice uses encryption as well as Amazon Web Service’s Payment Card Industry Data Security Standard (PCI DSS) level one.
 Although it leaves a complete audit trail, however, it does not boast the security certifications that its competitors have received.